 Mowing the lawn can be an arduous task.
 Luckily, modern tech companies have noticed the problems that mowing a garden can present and have come up with a nifty solution: the robotic lawn mower.
-If you just want an instant recommendation, we consider the Robomow RC 308u Pro the best robot lawnmower on the market right now.
-It's one of the best lawn mowers of any type that you can buy.
+Unlike the best lawn mowers and best petrol lawn mowers, these turf cutting systems require little to no human input at all, and can be left to routinely slice that sward.

 This brand new brushless motor model from the house of Bosch is another ideal option for small urban lawns.
 Once set up, its intelligent LogiCut navigation system calculates the most efficient mowing pattern before setting off on its first cut.
 Unlike many robotic mowers that adopt a zigzag pattern, this one is said to cut lawns using a diagonal up-and-down method.
 This means that the patterns on your lawn during the first few cuts won’t look quite so irregular.
 SpotMo is another cool feature that enables the Indego to mow small patches of growth under tables and other garden furniture (obviously you’ll need to move the furniture to the side first).